How to Identify a Mystery Font

 My personal starting point is WhatFontIs.com, primarily because they seem to have a better catalog of script fonts, and that's what people usually want help identifying.
 As with most identifier sites, you upload your image, and it breaks the letters down one by one.
 Type in which letter corresponds with which image.
 Be sure to type the uppercase letters in uppercase and the lowers in lower, or else you'll get bad results.

 WhatFontIs will give you 100 results, which means that a lot of them won't look anything at all like the font you're looking for -- after all, there likely aren't 100 fonts that are similar to the one you're seeking.
 But a lot of the time, the one you're looking for will be up in the top 10.
 For this experiment, we found our font with the #1 result!
 (And the #2 result, because WhatFontIs will give you a separate result for each place the font is available for purchase.)
 Victory!
+(Side note: WhatFontIs offers links to what it thinks are the best sources for fonts.
+Most sources are good, but it does link out to a couple of not-so-great sites.
+I advise finding the name of the font, then using Google or your search engine of choice to look for a legitimate source for that font.)

 What the Font is a part of MyFonts.com.
 It's my second stop if I don't find what I'm looking for at WhatFontIs.
 It isn't as great with script or handwritten fonts, but it's a monster when it comes to serif and sans-serif fonts.
 It operates much the same way as WhatFontIs, with the added bonus that it'll pre-fill the boxes where you type your letters in with the letters it thinks it's seeing.
 In this instance, it got them all right.
 However, keep an eye out -- often it will substitute 8 for B, or zero for o, among other swaps.